cya111/cjloader/README.markdown

 *prerequisites*

-you MUST HAVE our Zencart's Plugin Framework (ZePLUF) installed before you can use this plugin.
-If you don't have, please use the master branch of this module which is meant for those who do not have ZePLUF https://github.com/yellow1912/ZenCartPluginFramework
+you MUST HAVE our Zencart's Plugin Framework (ZePLUF) installed before you can use this plugin: https://github.com/yellow1912/ZenCartPluginFramework

+If you don't have ZePLUF, please use the master branch of this module which is meant for those who do not have ZePLUF

 Installation is extremely easy:
 - Simply drop this plugin into the plugins/ folder (which you should have if you installed ZePLUF